-Make.com has one of the more confusing pricing structures in the automation space.
+Make.com pricing 2026 is one of the more confusing pricing structures in the automation space.
 It’s not just about monthly cost — it’s about understanding what “operations” actually means, how they stack up against Zapier’s tasks, and whether the free plan is actually useful.
 This guide walks through every tier with real numbers so you can make an informed decision.

 Make.com Pricing Plans: All Tiers Explained